armory/docs/content/en/continuous-deployment/feature-status/continuous-deployment-matrix/_index.md

 | 2.28         | 0.12, 0.13, 0.14, 0.15,  1.0, 1.1, 1.2      | Version 0.12 was not available in 2.28 but is supported as of release 2.28.1. |

 {{% alert title="Note" color="primary" %}}
 Not all patch versions are included for each release.
-Although other Terraform versions may be usable with Armory Enterprise and the Terraform Integration, only the versions listed here are supported.
+Although other Terraform versions may be usable with Armory Continuous Deployment and the Terraform Integration, only the versions listed here are supported.
 {{% /alert %}}